 The doctor uses your evaluation to develop your treatment plan.
 Most rotator cuff injuries can be successfully treated through nonsurgical methods.
 Nonsurgical treatment includes anti-inflammatory medication, ice, and limited lifting activities.
 Once the pain begins to subside, physical rehabilitation is used to strengthen the injured rotator cuff.
 If there is no improvement, cortisone injections may be used to relieve pain and inflammation.

 If your rotator cuff injury doesn’t respond to conservative care, you may require surgical treatment.
 The goal of rotator cuff surgery is to remove a bone spur from the acromion and/or reattach the tendons to the bones in your arm.

 Dr. Halbrecht invented an effective new device called the Versalok® that reduces rotator cuff repair times and provides a more secure attachment than traditional methods.
 In severe cases, shoulder replacement is needed to restore the stability of your shoulder joint.

-To speak with Dr. Halbrecht about your rotator cuff injury, book an appointment by phone or online today.
+To speak with Dr. Halbrecht or Dr. Dickinson about your rotator cuff injury, book an appointment by phone or online today.